Noun for pre-eminence | Arabic free course

 and that Allah is the Knower of the unseen?
 (9:78)

-The elative patterns are the same for masculine and feminine, and sometimes “ة” (Ta marboota) is added.
-Some patterns are stated below:
+The elative forms are consistent for both masculine and feminine, though occasionally, “ة” (Ta marboota) is appended.
+Here are some representative patterns:

 Example: رَحْمَانُ – Most merciful